 - 2.1 The LAWA is designed to support: - a.
-A seven day responsive and high quality Library Service. - b.
+A seven (7) day responsive and high quality Library Service. - b.
 Flexibility to meet changing services needs in relation to Library services and programs. - c.
-Stable and predictable hours of work for employees across the current opening hours of the Hamra Centre Library: - Monday, Tuesday and Friday:10:00am to 6:00pm - Wednesday:8:00am to 6:00pm - Thursday:10:00am to 8:00pm - Saturday:10:00am to 4:00pm - Sunday:1:00pm to 4:00pm - d.
+Stable and predictable hours of work for employees across the current opening hours of the Hamra Centre Library: - Monday, Tuesday and Friday: 10:00am to 6:00pm - Wednesday: 8:00am to 6:00pm - Thursday: 10:00am to 8:00pm - Saturday: 10:00am to 4:00pm - Sunday: 1:00pm to 4:00pm - d.
 A flexible team based family friendly working environment to maximise service delivery objectives. - e.
 The delivery of programs to the Community of West Torrens as an integral part of the Library Service provided.

-- 2.2 In addition, there is a commitment to: - a.
-Continuous improvement of the Library Service provided. - b.
-Continuous review of the way work associated with Library Services is structured. - c.
-Ongoing consultation with employees. - d.
-Fostering a workplace that is fair and equitable. - e.
-Quarterly review of roster.
+- 2.2 In addition, there is a commitment by the CWT to: - a.
+Continuously improve services provided by the Library. - b.
+Continuously review the way work associated with Library Services is structured. - c.
+Engage in ongoing consultation with employees. - d.
+Foster a workplace that is fair and equitable. - e.
+Undertake quarterly review of the work roster.